Frederic H. Smith Jr.: Biography

 At the end of the war Smith was ordered to Washington for duty in the Office of the Assistant Chief of Air Staff, Plans, at Army Air Force Headquarters.
 He served there in the Special Organizational Planning Group until March 1946.

 In April 1946, he was appointed chief of staff of the Strategic Air Command at Andrews Field, Maryland, and in February 1947 became national commander of the Civil Air Patrol.

 On 10 October 1947, following establishment of United States Air Force Headquarters, General Smith was appointed chief of the Requirements Division under the director of Training and Requirements Division in the Office of the Deputy Chief of Staff for Operations.

 Major General Smith was appointed assistant for programming in that office in February 1948, a position he held until 14 August 1950.
 He was then named commanding general of the Eastern Air Defense Force, Stewart Air Force Base, New York.

 Smith became vice commander of the Air Defense Command, Ent Air Force Base, Colorado Springs, Colorado, on 1 March 1952.
 He served there until 20 June 1956, when he was promoted to the rank of lieutenant general and again joined the Fifth Air Force, this time as its commander.

 On 1 July 1957, concurrently with a reorganization of the United States Forces in the Pacific Area, General Smith, as commander of the Fifth Air Force, was also appointed commander of the United States Forces, Japan.

 In September 1958, General Smith returned to the U.S. to assume command of the Air Training Command, with headquarters at Randolph Air Force Base, Texas.
 He arrived in Germany in August 1959 to take command of the 4th Allied Tactical Air Force and the United States Air Forces in Europe.

 On 1 July 1961, Smith assumed duties as vice chief of staff, United States Air Force, Washington, D.C.
-He retired from the Air Force on 1 September 1962, and died on 28 May 1980.
+He retired from the Air Force on 1 September 1962, and died at his home in San Antonio on 28 May 1980.